Techniques of Molecular Modelling: Molecular Orbital Methods

 What about a real system?
 The differing behaviour of Pyridine and its N-Oxide towards electrophilic substitution is well known.
 In particular, these two, apparently almost identical species, have quite different properties when nitrated.
 The former nitrates (albeit slowly) in the 3-position, whilst the latter nitrates (rather faster) in the 4-position.
 Does the HOMO for each reflect this?
 The answer is that the corresponding orbitals look very similar to the ones shown above!
 Inded, the size of the orbital at the 4-position even looks larger than that at the 2-position.

-An alternative way of looking at the reactivity is to consider that the Wheland intermediate is the more similar to the transition state for this reaction (if its a late transition state; the two approaches actually mostly give the same prediction).
-Now, rather than the wavefunction, it is best to consider the energy of this intermediate relative to the reactant.
+An prequel to looking at reactivity of aromatics is to consider the relative energy of the possible Wheland intermediates as being better indicators of the outcome of the reaction than simply the wavefunction of the reactant.
 How can one calculate the relative energies?
 The mechanics method, since in general the force field constants do not cancel out for the various pararmeters, is going to give a very unreliable relative energy.
 It will also not reflect on the polarization of the π-electrons as illustrated above.
 Only proper treatment of the electrons via quantum mechanics can treat this sort of problem.
 The energies shown below have been obtained from the PM6 semi-empirical method (which calculates the energies and optimizes the geometries of the protonated Wheland intermediate in just a few seconds).
 The outcome shows clearly the differentiation between Pyridine and its N-oxide, and also reproduces the preference for 4- rather than 2-substitution in the latter (But see DOI: 10.1039/P29750000277 where an argument is presented for 4-nitration resulting not by reaction of the free N-oxide but the protonated species).

 Pyridine, X=N -3.9 (234.6) -15.1 (223.4) 0.0 (238.5)